validatedpatterns/docs/content/contribute/extending-a-pattern.md

 Select the green “Code” button and copy the git repo’s ssh address.

-In an appropriate directory (e.g. `~/git`) usse `git clone` on the command line using the ssh address copied above.
+In an appropriate directory (e.g. `~/git`) use `git clone` on the command line using the ssh address copied above.
 Then create a branch to extend the pattern.

 ```bash
 ---